breadou-sui/myblog/content/posts/daoko-girl.md

 GIRL is a sequel (though its plot reads more like a prequel) to ME!ME!ME! by TeddyLoid, which is another work of social commentary that I might analyze in a future post.
 The song is split into two halves A and B. For now, I'm only going to focus on part A since there's a rich amount of material to be covered there.

 There's no denying that the animation is filled with sexual imagery from the start.
-The animation opens up with the protagonist sitting in a boat shaped like a clitorus.
+The animation opens up with the protagonist sitting in a boat shaped like a clitoris.

 <div id="girl-boat-section" style="margin-left: 60px">
 	<p><img src="/daoko-boat.png" alt="daoko-boat" width="95%"/></p>